Boolector/boolector.github.io/contrib.md

-The following sources represent the prototype implementation pBoolector as implemented by Christian Reisenberger for his [master's thesis](http://fmv.jku.at/master/Reisenberger-MasterThesis-2014.pdf).
-It is an extension of
+The following sources represent the prototype implementation pBoolector as implemented by Christian Reisenberger for his [master's thesis](http://fmv.jku.at/master/Reisenberger-MasterThesis-2014.pdf). pBoolector is an extension of
 Boolector version
 [2.0.1](solver-archive/boolector-2.0.1-with-lingeling-azd.tar.bz2)
 and will <b>not be maintained</b> in the future.